 SCULPTURE

-This was a sculpture I did for a show at the UTEP Student Union Gallery in 1973 called Coming Attractions.
+This piece was exhibited at the UTEP Union Gallery in 1973 in a show called "Coming Attractions".
 The piece is made of telephone poles and sisal rope.
-It was 30 feet long and entitled "Space Drawing #1."
-The exhibition also included works by Dennis Evans, Jim LaSalandra and Mark Negrete.
+Thirty feet in length it is entitled "Space Drawing #1."

-"Space Drawing #2" was part of an exhibition entitled Obras Monumentales that was held at the Chamizal National Memorial in 1974.
-Others in the exhibition included Dennis Evans, the late Manuel Acosta, and Mago Orona.
+"Space Drawing #2" was exhibited in "Obras Monumentales" an exhibition that was held at the Chamizal National Memorial in 1974.
+Others in the exhibition included Dennis Evans, the late Manny Acosta and Mago Orona.

 "Spiders" were structures that were made of red wood, oak, metal hardware, and had raw clay pulled handles suspended from the center.
-This piece was a part of my BFA exhibition in August, 1976 at the Glass Gallery in the Fox Fine Arts Complex.
+This piece was a part of my Bachelor of Fine Arts exhibition in 1976.
+The piece was installed in the Glass Gallery in the Fox Fine Arts Center.

-"22 Pulled Handles" was exhibited at the UTEP Student Union Gallery in 1976 in an exhibition entitled Sculpture in the Fall.
+"22 Pulled Handles" was exhibited at the UTEP Union Gallery in 1976 in an exhibition entitled "Sculpture in the Fall."
 Here 22 raw clay pulled handles are suspended from 5 pieces of redwood.
 A select group of students and teachers were invited to view the creation of the piece in the gallery prior to the opening of the exhibition.

 NARRATIVE PAINTINGS